 R-6.
-Changes of Claim
+Changes of Claim or Counterclaim

-A party may at any time prior to the close of the hearing increase or decrease the amount of its claim or counterclaim.
-Any new or different claim or counterclaim, as opposed to an increase or decrease in the amount of a pending claim or counterclaim, shall be made in writing and filed with the AAA, and a copy shall be mailed to the other party, who shall have a period of ten calendar days from the date of such mailing within which to file an answer with the AAA.

-After the arbitrator is appointed no new or different claim or counterclaim may be submitted to the arbitrator except with the arbitrator's consent.
+- (a) A party may at any time prior to the close of the hearing or by the date established by the arbitrator increase or decrease the amount of its claim or counterclaim.
+Written notice of the change of claim amount must be provided to the AAA and all parties. - (b) Any new or different claim or counterclaim, as opposed to an increase or decrease in the amount of a pending claim or counterclaim, shall be made in writing and filed with the AAA, and a copy shall be provided to the other party, who shall have a period of 14 calendar days from the date of such transmittal within which to file an answer to the proposed change of claim or counterclaim with the AAA.
+After the arbitrator is appointed no new or different claim or counterclaim may be submitted without the arbitrator's consent.